martinmathurine/Windows-Event-Log-Analyser/README.md

 ___

 ## System Requirements
 This utility works on modern Windows, macOS and Linux operating systems compatible with Python 3.7 onwards.
 Both 32-bit and 64-bit platforms are supported as well as macOS arm64 (m1).
+EVTX log files can be sourced from your local machine, remote computers, and external .EVTX log files.
 Recommended 8 GB RAM or more.
 Minimum at least 4 GB RAM.

 ___